What is the ranking of the University of Nottingham?

 What are the term dates and other key University dates?

-To view the dates of terms and semesters for the academic year, and other key dates, please visit our key university dates webpages.
+To view the dates of terms and semesters for the academic year, see our key dates

 What courses do you offer?